 - Lit. before times eternal

-- Lit.
-If any man is above reproach, etc.
+- Lit. you: if any man is blameless (above reproach)

 - Or possibly believing